ni1o1/pybdshadow/README.md

 ## Introduction

-`pybdshadow` is a python package to generate building shadow geometry.
+`pybdshadow` is a python package to analyze building shadow.
 The latest stable release of the software can be installed via pip and full documentation can be found [here](https://pybdshadow.readthedocs.io/en/latest/).

 ## Example